Automated Certificate Management Environment (ACME) Remote Attestation Identifier and Challenge Type

 the target web server.
 The point of this process is to prove that

-the given DNS FQDN was controlled by the client system.
+the given DNS FQDN was controlled by the same client system

-ACME standardized the process, allowing for automation for
+ACME standardized the process of proving domain control, allowing for

-certificate issuance.
-It has been a massive success: increasing
+full automation of certificate issuance.
+It has been a massive

-While the process supports many kinds of identifiers: email
+While the ACME process supports many kinds of identifiers such as

 because these types of certificates are usually located on much more